on a Ministry Principle:

 liberal Protestants tend to be transparent about their theology, because they agree with secular

-liberal culture (especially in the Northeast).
+liberal culture.
 Meanwhile, some

 conservative evangelicals hide their positions when they disagree with